metarank/metarank/doc/features/user-session.md

+# User session feature extractors

-# User-Agent field extractor
+## User-Agent field extractor

 A typical HTTP User-Agent field has quite a lot of embedded meta information, which can be useful for ranking:
 * is it mobile or desktop?
-Mobile visitors behave differently compared to desktop ones: they scroll less and get distracted quickier.
+Mobile visitors behave differently compared to desktop ones as they scroll less and get distracted quicker.
 * iOS or Android?
-Assuming that on average Apple devices are more expensive and Android ones, it may be also provide more insights on visitor goals.
+Assuming that on average Apple devices are more expensive than Android ones, it can also provide more insights on visitor goals.
 * Stock browser or something custom?
 * How old is the OS?
 On Android, an ancient version of OS can mean an old and unsupported device, so it can be also